rvprasad/thundering-web-requests/README.md

 The web service generates as collection of random numbers, i.e., `http://127.0.0.1:1234/random`.
 By default, it generates a collection of 10 random numbers between 0 to 1e6, both inclusive.
 The number of random numbers provided can be changed via `num` arguments, i.e., `http://127.0.0.1:1234/random?num=5`.

-The client is a general-purpose CLI program that accepts a URL and a number `n` and issues `n` concurrent HTTP GET requests to the given URL.
-The point of the client is to simulate a thundering herd.
+The client is a CLI program that simulates a thundering herd by issuing `n` concurrent HTTP GET requests to a URL.
+Both the URL and n are specified via the command line.

 ## Client Technologies